 The journals published The Grassroots Institute allow the author(s) to hold the copyright without restrictions and will retain publishing rights without restrictions.

 The submitted papers are assumed to contain no proprietary material unprotected by patent or patent application; responsibility for technical content and for protection of proprietary material rests solely with the author(s) and their organizations and is not the responsibility of our journals or its Editorial Staff.
 The main (first/corresponding) author is responsible for ensuring that the article has been seen and approved by all the other authors.
 It is the responsibility of the author to obtain all necessary copyright release permissions for the use of any copyrighted materials in the manuscript prior to the submission.

 What are the rights of author(s)?

 It is important to check the policy for the journal to which you are submitting or publishing to establish your rights as author(s).
 Our standard policies allow the following re-use rights:

-We define the preprint version as the submitted or ongoing version of an article, which has not been peer-reviewed, officially accepted into a journal, or had any value added to it by the journal of The Grassroots Institute (such as copyediting, typesetting, metadata formatting, etc.).
-Posting preprints can be a useful way to share preliminary research, and to encourage feedback from other researchers in the field before a formal peer review.
+The preprint version is defined as the submitted unpublished version of an article, which has not been peer-reviewed, officially accepted into a journal, or had any value added to it by the journal of The Grassroots Institute (such as copyediting, typesetting, metadata formatting, etc.).
 Authors may place their preprint manuscript on a non-commercial institutional repository, subject repository, archive, not-for-profit preprint repository or personal website at any time.
 This is not subject to an embargo.
-Once accepted for publication in an Intellect journal, authors should add the following note to the front page:
+Once accepted for publication in our journal, authors should add the following note to the front page: